 - How effectively did this person anticipate problems?

-- How did this person reflect the company values?
+- How did this person reflect the company’s mission or values?

-- To what extent did they demonstrate helpfulness towards coworkers?
+- To what extent did they demonstrate helpfulness toward coworkers?

-- To what extent did they demonstrate respect for the opinions of others?
+- How did this person demonstrate respect for the opinions of others?

-- To what extent did this person achieve their set KPIs?
+- How effectively did this person achieve their set KPIs?

 - To what extent did they raise the standard of quality through work?

-- To what extent did they demonstrate a desire to learn new skills and/or grow as a professional?
+- How did this person demonstrate a desire to learn new skills and/or grow as a professional?

 While skills and behaviors are most often tied to competencies, strengths and outcomes are commonly tied to goals.
-A good performance review aims to measure all four in ways that are observable and objective.
-Just remember to be specific about your time frame and to ask for examples or evidence for each open-ended question!
+The best performance reviews aim to measure all four in ways that are observable and objective.
+Just remember to be specific about your timeframe and to ask for evidence in each open-ended question.

 Effective review cycles enable businesses to be informed and in touch with their people.
-They also allow employees to continuously verify and adjust their career trajectory and empower managers to build stronger relationships with their direct reports.
+They also allow employees to verify and adjust their career paths and empower managers to build stronger relationships with their direct reports.
 Plus, effective performance management can bolster employee engagement.
 The performance review questions posed throughout this article can be used to drive comprehensive employee evaluations and performance conversations.